Q&A: Remote selling during the COVID-19 crisis

 Everybody is wondering what to do during this crisis.
 We’re all going through a completely new experience, and we’re facing challenges that many of us have never faced before.

 Announcement: Want to ask Steli a question on remote sales or how to sell during COVID-19?
-Submit your question and join Steli's live Q&A session next week on Thursday (April 9th), 9am Pacific.
+Submit your question and join Steli's next live Q&A session.

 That’s why I’m here to help answer your questions and give you some direction during this global pandemic.